awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_FUNCTION.md

 RETURNS *data\_type*
 The data type of the value returned by the function\.
 The RETURNS data type can be any standard Amazon Redshift data type\.
 For more information, see [Python UDF data types](udf-data-types.md)\.

-VOLATILE \| STABLE \| IMMUTABLE
+VOLATILE
 A clause that informs the query optimizer about the volatility of the function\.
-To get the best optimization, label your function with the strictest volatility category that is valid for it\.
-However, if the category is too strict, the optimizer can erroneously skip some calls, resulting in an incorrect result set\.
-In order of strictness, beginning with the least strict, the volatility categories are as follows:
-+ VOLATILE

 Given the same arguments, the function can return different results on successive calls, even for the rows in a single statement\.
 The query optimizer can't make any assumptions about the behavior of a volatile function\.
 A query that uses a volatile function must reevaluate the function for every input row\.
-+ STABLE

-  Given the same arguments, the function is guaranteed to return the same results for all rows processed within a single statement\.
-The function can return different results when called in different statements\.
-This category allows the optimizer to optimize multiple calls of the function within a single statement to a single call for the statement\.
-+ IMMUTABLE

-  Given the same arguments, the function always returns the same result, forever\.
-When a query calls an `IMMUTABLE` function with constant arguments, the optimizer pre\-evaluates the function\.
+The STABLE and IMMUTABLE clauses are not currently supported for Lambda UDFs\.

 LAMBDA *'lambda\_fn\_name'*
  The name of the function that Amazon Redshift calls\.